Battle of Casal Novo: Background

 Masséna's aims were to head north and force his way through the Mondego valley.
 His only obstacle was the Mondego River, but the French marshal found that all the bridges had been destroyed.
 In addition to this, he found the river impossible to ford, due to the city of Coimbra being occupied by Portuguese militia under Nicholas Trant.

 In an attempt to delay Wellington's advance, Masséna put Michel Ney and his VI Corps in charge of the rear guard, where Ney proved remarkable tactical ability.
 He successfully checked the advance of the Anglo-Portuguese columns twice, at Pombal on March 11 and at Redinha on March 12.
 He then took up a new position at Condeixa, on the Mondego river.

 However, the French were too slow to force their way across the Mondego river.
 Trant's militia held out, after a failed three-day attempt to secure Coimbra.
 In danger of being trapped, Massena changed his route.
 Instead of heading north, the French marshal decided to advance east, back into Spain.
 Ney was left at Condeixa in order to stall the allied army.

 Wellington's vanguard caught up with the French at Condeixa.
 General Montbrun defended this position and delayed the allies long enough for the French to fall back eastwards towards Miranda de Corvo.
 With the position at Condeixa untenable, the town was abandoned and put to the torch.
 The next day, the allies advanced on the French positions around Miranda do Corvo.
-Sir William Erskine, in command of the British Light Division, attacked the French position at Casal Novo.
+Sir William Erskine, in command of the British Light Division, attacked the French position at Casal Novo held by 4,600 men.
+He had 7,000 men available.

 Ney had deployed his troops in strong positions.
-General Ferrey’s men were stationed in the village of Casal Novo.
-Marchand’s division was held back in a strong position on raised ground near Chão de Lamas.
+General Ferrey's men were stationed in the village of Casal Novo.
+Marchand's division was held back in a strong position on raised ground near Chão de Lamas.

 Battle

 The Light Division advanced on Casal Novo, attacking through a fog which hid the French from sight.
 However, Erskine did not believe that the French were present, and did not even bother to scout the French position.
-The British were easy prey for Ferrey’s men.
+The British were easy prey for Ferrey's men.

 The Light Division was exposed to heavy fire for two to three hours, before eventually gaining a foothold in the town.
-The French fell back to Marchand’s division and the Anglo-Portuguese, in pursuit, were cut down by Colonel Laferiere’s 3rd Hussars.
-Despite this the Light Division surged forward, but met Marchand’s division positioned on the heights in a strong defensive position.
+The French fell back to Marchand's division and the Anglo-Portuguese, in pursuit, were cut down by Colonel Laferiere's 3rd Hussars.
+Despite this the Light Division surged forward, but met Marchand's division positioned on the heights in a strong defensive position.
 The French unleashed devastating fire on this body of troops.
 The Anglo-Portuguese were easily repulsed.

-The arrival of the 3rd Division forced Ney to pull back Marchand’s men before they were overwhelmed.
+The arrival of the 3rd Division forced Ney to pull back Marchand's men before they were overwhelmed.
 Marchand pulled back and formed a line with the divisions of Mermet and of Loison on the heights of Miranda do Corvo.